 GeneCards Summary for GTF2H4 Gene

 GTF2H4 (General Transcription Factor IIH Subunit 4) is a Protein Coding gene.
 Diseases associated with GTF2H4 include Xeroderma Pigmentosum, Complementation Group B and Cockayne Syndrome.
-Among its related pathways are RNA Polymerase II Transcription Initiation And Promoter Clearance and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
+Among its related pathways are Tat-mediated elongation of the HIV-1 transcript and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
 Gene Ontology (GO) annotations related to this gene include DNA-binding transcription factor activity and DNA-dependent ATPase activity.

 UniProtKB/Swiss-Prot Summary for GTF2H4 Gene

 Component of the general transcription and DNA repair factor IIH (TFIIH) core complex, which is involved in general and transcription-coupled nucleotide excision repair (NER) of damaged DNA and, when complexed to CAK, in RNA transcription by RNA polymerase II.
 In NER, TFIIH acts by opening DNA around the lesion to allow the excision of the damaged oligonucleotide and its replacement by a new DNA fragment.
 In transcription, TFIIH has an essential role in transcription initiation.
 When the pre-initiation complex (PIC) has been established, TFIIH is required for promoter opening and promoter escape.
 Phosphorylation of the C-terminal tail (CTD) of the largest subunit of RNA polymerase II by the kinase module CAK controls the initiation of transcription.